quantin96/tp/docs/UserGuide.md

   ![result for 'view f/s v/cs'](images/viewResult.png)

-### Deleting a person : `delete`
+### Deleting a student : `delete`

-Deletes the specified person from the Mentorstack.
+Deletes the specified student from the Mentorstack.

 Format: `delete INDEX…​`

-* Deletes the person at the specified `INDEX`.
+* Deletes the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Input can contain multiple indices.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in Mentorstack.
+* `list` followed by `delete 2` deletes the 2nd student in Mentorstack.
-* `find Bernice` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Bernice` followed by `delete 1` deletes the 1st student in the results of the `find` command.
-* `list` followed by `delete 2 3` deletes the 2nd and 3rd person in Mentorstack.
+* `list` followed by `delete 2 3` deletes the 2nd and 3rd student in Mentorstack.

 ### Clearing all entries : `clear`